Grave Empire - Book Review

 PLOTTING, PACING, & SWASHBUCKLING

 As I mentioned earlier, something about how this book was marketed made me feel like it was going to be a bit of a Swashbuckling, Pirate adventure.
 This was not that, which I will admit left me feeling a little bit bummed out.
 Most of this installment takes place on land.
-However, I do feel like there is the potential for some nautical adventures in future installments of this series since we do eventually get to mee the mer-folk and they are pretty interesting.
+However, I do feel like there is the potential for some nautical adventures in future installments of this series since we do eventually get to meet the mer-folk and they are pretty interesting.
 Similar to the Kasar which are the wolf-human hybrids, the Stygio are a mix of fish and human.
 They are not your typical beautiful, mermaids, which I really appreciated, but something a little more Lovecraftian in nature which is a fun change of pace.
+We get to spend some time with them at the end of the book, but I admit that I am eager see how they can come into play in the next book(s).
+As of this first book, it feels more like a paranormal crisis taking place on top of revolutionary war instead of a swashbuckling high seas adventure.

 SUMMARY

 In summary, I was surprised by this book because in some ways this book was not what I had expected.
-However, it still had everything that I've come to expect from a novel by Ricard Swan: beautiful prose, elegant world building, high stakes, an mysterious supernatural filled with unknowable beings of immense power, dangerous magic, nefarious villains, intelligent and capable heroines, and more in a world that is uniquely his.
+However, it still had everything that I've come to expect from a novel by Ricard Swan: beautiful prose, elegant world building, high stakes, a mysterious supernatural dimension filled with unknowable beings of immense power, dangerous magic, nefarious villains, intelligent and capable heroines, and more in a world that is uniquely his.

 While I will freely admit I miss Helena, Vonvalt, and crew, I am pleased with the new cast of characters and I can't wait to read the next book in the series.